Reading time: 1 min

 "Cloudy extra virgin olive oil means oil is bad."

-Fact: Just like any type of juice, a small amount of natural sediment is reasonable; it can be a sign of freshness.
+Fact: Just like any juice, a small amount of natural sediment in olive oil is reasonable; it can be a sign of freshness.

 Myth No. 5